Doranwen/ffnpagedown/README.md

 ```

 ### Downloading manually
 Go to to the top of this page and click the Code button, then choose Download Zip.
+Unzip into a folder.

 ## Set up script environment
 Run each command one by one: